The application window for programs could close early, if maximum capacity is reached.

-Online Applicant Restrictions
+Online Applicant Notice

 As a result of state boards of nursing and the U.S. Department of Education's higher education regulation changes, UC College of Nursing cannot accept applications for our online programs from students who live in the following states:

 - Rhode Island

 Washington: The University of Cincinnati is approved by the Washington State Nursing Care Quality Assurance Commission to provide practice experiences in the state of Washington for Adult- Gerontology Primary Care, Family Nurse Practitioner, Adult-Gerontology Clinical Nurse Specialist, Nurse Educator Graduate Certificate, Nursing Administration, Nurse Midwifery, Psychiatric-Mental Health and Women's Health programs.